edu-luc-cs-leo/comp271f24-01/05-redline/TechNote.md

 ### Yellow level issues

+* You are not using the keyword `this` when handling object fields in your code.
 * Program executes but results are not as expected and significantly different from specs.
 * Your code could be a bit more creative.